nakulbhandare/neuronOSAssignment/README.md

 # Commander Application

 ## Overview
-A cross-platform command execution application capable of executing system commands like network ping and getting system info.
+A cross-platform command execution application can execute system commands like network ping and getting system info.

 ## Build Instructions
 1. Clone the repo.